shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

             now, to avoid people filling their limited nvram space.
    - FIXED: Missing bottom pixels from the bottom of General menu
    - FIXED: Removed invalid CSS attribute
+   - FIXED: typo in VPN iptables entries (bug in Asus's code)

 3.0.0.3.108.5: